ansonla3/consensysProject/README.md

 # Survey Dapp
-### This is a survey smart contract, anyone can create a questionnaire and reward to the participants by Ether.
+### This is a survey Dapp, anyone can create a questionnaire and reward to the participants by Ether.
 ##### (Only allow YES/NO question at this stage)

 <img src="src/static/create_questionnaire.png" width="600">